 - Member of the British Association of Counsellors & Psychotherapists (MBACP)

 - Member of the UK Psychological Trauma Society

-I have experience of working therapeutically with both adults and young people.
+I have several years experience of working therapeutically with both adults and young people.

 Areas of counselling I deal with

 Other areas of counselling I deal with

 Parking can be found at Prospect Place, Swindon.

 Maps & Directions